 The Legislative Commission shall consist of thirty-five (35) members from thirty-five (35) member schools.
-One principal shall be elected from each of the twenty-one (21) Districts.
+One principal or official representative shall be elected from each of the twenty-one (21) Districts.
 One athletic administrator shall be elected from each of the seven (7) Divisions.
-One at-large Commission member will be elected from each of the seven (7) Divisions.
-All at-large Commission members must be members of the under represented gender and/or minorities.
+One atlarge Commission member will be elected from each of the seven (7) Divisions.
+All at-large Commission members must be members of the underrepresented gender or from an underrepresented school/Equity Position at the time of election (50% or more student population being Black or Latinx or low income per Illinois State Report Card data) and/or minorities.
 At-large Commission members must be principals, official representatives, athletic administrators or activity directors.
-Elections shall be conducted for principals of the various Districts according to the following schedule:
+Elections shall be conducted for principals or official representatives of the various Districts according to the following schedule: